College of Innovation and Design Resources: Competency-Based Education Student Handbook

 Pre-Tests

 At the beginning of each module there is a pre-test.
 This test is not part of the overall course grade.
 It is used to gauge the student's knowledge of the materials in the module.
-Pre-tests can may include multiple choice, short answer, true/false, and other types of questions.
+Pre-tests may include multiple choice, short answer, true/false, and other types of questions.
 These tests are often timed.

 Assignments